microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/13.core-bot.tests/README.md

 ### Mocking Dialogs

-As described above, MainDialog invokes BookingDialog to obtain the BookingDetails object.
-We implement and configure the dependent dialog as follows:
+As described above, `MainDialog` invokes `BookingDialog` to obtain the `BookingDetails` object.
+We implement and configure a mock instance of `BookingDialog` as follows:

 ```csharp
 // Create the BookingDetails instance we want the mock object to return.